Dominis West

 No analysis available

-I searched the remarks for owner-occupancy figures and descriptive phrases, but found nothing useful.
-Since there is no explicit percentage or ownership mix stated, the owner-occupancy level is unknown.
+I searched the remarks for owner-occupancy figures and descriptive phrases, but nothing was provided.
+Since there is no explicit percentage or qualitative statement about owner occupancy, the value remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.